Geometric Structures Induced by Deformations of the Legendre Transform

 \section{Symplectic and K\"{a}hler Structures in Information Geometry}

 This section studies the realization of symplectic structures in statistical manifolds.
-This naturally lead towards considering the complexification of statistical manifolds, which in turn bring new insights into the Legendre transform.
-Complex manifolds are a `bigger' bundle that possesses a richer structure benefited by greater symmetry.
-These complex structures are quintessential to physics; from quantization of the spin and coherent states~\cite{kochetov19952} to entanglement~\cite{brody2001geometric} and string theory~\cite{gawedzki1992non}, K\"{a}hler oscillators~\cite{PhysRevD.67.065013,PhysRevD.71.089901}.
-Put simply, the reasoning pursued here is that by recasting the manifold as a complex structure with higher symmetry one can obtain a clearer and more systematic understanding of the geometry that arises from the deformed Legendre transform.
+This naturally leads towards considering the complexification of statistical manifolds, which enables a new avenue to develop insights about the Legendre transform.
+Complex manifolds are `bigger' bundles that possess a richer structure benefited by greater symmetry.
+These complex structures are quintessential to physics, being related to the quantization of the spin and coherent states~\cite{kochetov19952}, entanglement~\cite{brody2001geometric}, string theory~\cite{gawedzki1992non}, and K\"{a}hler oscillators~\cite{PhysRevD.67.065013,PhysRevD.71.089901}.

-For this purpose, we first establish a parallel between statistical manifolds and phase spaces.
-In doing this, it is important to note that while in statistical manifolds the dual coordinates $\xi$ and $\eta$ usually refer to the same point, in phase spaces they typically refer to cannonical pairs (e.g. position and momentum) and hence correspond to different dimensions.
-This naturally leads us to consider product manifolds of double dimensionality of the original one.
+The reasoning pursued here is that by recasting manifolds as complex structures with a higher degree of symmetry, one can obtain a more detailed understanding of their geometry and their relationship with the deformed Legendre transform.
+To develop this idea, we first establish a parallel between statistical manifolds and phase spaces.
+In doing this, it is important to note that while in statistical manifolds the dual coordinates $\xi$ and $\eta$ usually refer to the same point, in phase spaces they typically refer to canonical pairs (e.g., position and momentum) and hence correspond to different dimensions.
+This naturally leads to the consideration of product manifolds of two times the dimensionality of the original one.